Arulraj2001/SeaGro_Assignment_Frontent_Only/README.md

 ✅ **Tech News** – Stay updated with the latest in technology.
 ✅ **Content Sharing** – Share and interact with community posts.

-## 🚀 Live Demo
-You can access the live version of this project here: [GitHub Pages](https://yourusername.github.io/SeaGro/)

 ## 🛠 Installation
 1. Clone this repository: